-- 1. Handle the received Intent carefully and securely. - 2.
+- 1. Explicitly set the exported attribute to true. - 2.
+Handle the received Intent carefully and securely. - 3.
 When returning a result, do not include sensitive information..

 Public Receiver which is the sample code for public Broadcast Receiver can be used both in static Broadcast Receiver and Dynamic Broadcast Receiver.